-- If the creator is an organisation rather than an individual, this generally improves the modelled odds of success.
+- If the creator is an organization rather than an individual, this generally improves the modelled odds of success.

 - High funding rate requirements reduce the chance of success.

-- Gadgets and hardware projects are more likely to succeed while web projects are penalised.
+- Gadgets and hardware projects are more likely to succeed while web projects are penalized.

 Whereas another 2019 project generated a 70% likelihood of success as a result of the favourable project description, gadget categorisation and long creation window.

 The utility of probabilistic predictions is best viewed across populations.
-The bar chart below shows the predicted distribution of success % for the 2018 validation set – this demonstrates how the model produces a good distribution of success bands across the full range from 0 to 100%, although very high likelihood predictions are rare.
-The overlaying line shows the actual realised success % within each bucket which has the expected linear trend.
+In the bar chart below, you can see the predicted distribution of success % for the 2018 validation set – this demonstrates how the model produces a good distribution of success bands across the full range from 0 to 100%, although very high likelihood predictions are rare.
+The overlaying line shows the actual realized success % within each bucket which has the expected linear trend.
 As an example, there are around 310 projects which were modelled to have a 60-70% chance of success; of these, 65% actually raised their target.